clarkezone/rk/README.md

 1. prompting output exists when it doesn't
 2. presense of a config folder with items with .yaml causes error
 3. if manifests are not name deployment.yaml, service.yaml etc breaks
+4. .gitignore handled incorrectly (should end up in root not base)

 # figure out